-If you wish to modify your vehicle for the handicapped, consult with your Toyota dealer.
+If you wish to modify your vehicle for a person with a physical disability, consult your Toyota dealer.
 It may dangerously interfere with the SRS front airbags operation.

 Do not perform any of the following changes without consulting your Toyota dealer.
 Such changes can interfere with proper operation of the SRS front airbag system in some cases.